Chandan9898Kumar/JavaScript_Question-RestApis/README.md

 ### REST API : It is an architecture style to develop web applications.
 It uses HTTP protocol as a communication interface and transport data through HTTP method.
+REST APIs should accept JSON for request payload and also send responses to JSON.
+JSON is the standard for transferring data.

 ### API Status Codes
 Status codes are returned with every request that is made to a web server.
 Status codes indicate information about what happened with a request.
 Here are some codes that are relevant to GET requests: